How to Replace a Water Heater Gas Valve – DIY Tips

 Note: If for any reason the heater fails to shut down, i.e., due to overheating, always manually turn the water heater gas control valve off.

 When replacing a water heater gas valve, use the factory-authorized replacement parts only.
-Be very careful when working on the gas valve, do not use a pipe wrench or similar tool to grip the body, and do not apply too much force, as it might damage the element.
-The removal and replacement involve gas piping and electrical wiring disconnection:
+Exercise caution when handling the gas valve; avoid using a pipe wrench or similar tools to grip the valve body, and do not apply excessive force, as this could damage the unit.
+Both removal and replacement require disconnecting gas piping and electrical wiring.